-Some are quick and easy, some are ugly, some are obvious.
+Some are quick and easy; some are ugly; some are obvious.
 Please consider these holistically before making the changes, and make sure your Ops, DevOps and SRE teams are vigilant for any deterioration of Customer Experience as a result.

-- If your customers are reducing use of your app, re-assess your minimum public cloud resource requirements, and reduce accordingly.
+- If your customers are reducing their use of your app, re-assess your minimum public cloud resource requirements, and reduce accordingly.
 This can be volume of objects, or object sizes, or lower cost versions of service types.

 - According to the amount of risk you are happy to take on, consider scaling down, turning off or removing HA\DR duplicate infrastructure.
-Before doing this, make sure you have a plan to re-establish this should you need it.
-Obviously, this poses business risk, so it needs to be considered very carefully on a case by case basis, reviewing agreed customer RTO\RPO SLAs, and ability to negotiate them up (if appropriate).
+Before doing this, make sure you plan to re-establish this should you need it.
+Obviously, this poses business risk, so it needs to be considered very carefully on a case by case basis, reviewing agreed customer RTO\RPO SLAs, and the ability to negotiate them up (if appropriate).

-- As you should all the time, ensure you have dynamic scaling of infrastructure in place, to ensure that cost and load capability closely follows/preempts actual load.
+- As you should all the time, ensure you have dynamic scaling of infrastructure in place to ensure that cost and load capability closely follows/preempts actual load.

 - Make sure that services that have single region use and are therefore potentially not used overnight and on weekends (such as dev resources) are turned off and de-allocated when not required.
 We automate this to ensure no-one needs to remember, but make sure you understand the implications of de-allocation before you attempt to do this (or ask us).